Ahmedmedhat187/AssociateAndroidDeveloperPracticeProject/README.md

 <br /><br />

 ### Resources <br />
-The data for should be gotten by making a network request the following API endpoints:
+The data gotten by making a network request to the following API endpoints:
 <br />

 Base URL https://gadsapi.herokuapp.com The data is in json format. <br />